NuanRMxi-Lazy-Team/NRLT_PhiCommonChart/en/chart_format/judge_line.md

 ﻿# Judge Line

-Introduction to the fundamental component in chart: Judge Line.
+> This chapter will introduce to the fundamental component in chart: Judge Line.

 ::: warning Note
 **Compatibility level for each field is specified individually.**